arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ---
 title: 'Getting started with Modbus RS485 on Arduino Opta'
-description: 'Learn how to make use of the Arduino Opta's Modbus RS485 protocol'
+description: "Learn how to make use of the Arduino Opta's Modbus RS485 protocol"
 difficulty: beginner
 tags:
   - Getting started